E-Commerce Payment Processing: A Guide to Collecting Online Payments

 Credit card payments

-Credit card payments are the most common type of online payment.
+Credit card payments are the most widely used payment method for online purchases.
 They are processed through a payment gateway, which is a secure server that encrypts the customer's credit card information.

 Similarly, debit cards come in at #2 and are processed like credit cards, except that the funds come directly from your bank account.